dan-schel/train-disruptions/docs/database/creating-a-new-database-model.md

 (In lots of cases, there's not much to do, but for example, if you were dealing with dates, here's where you'd convert them to ISO strings like `2024-12-31T18:17:38Z` or whatever.)

 Once again we've omitted the ID.
 The reason for doing this is because IDs require special treatment, and different database systems will represent the ID differently.
-For example, MongoDB requires the ID to be named `_id`, and PostgreSQL requires the ID to be labelled as a `PRIMARY KEY`.
+For example, MongoDB requires the ID to be named `_id`, and PostgreSQL requires the ID to be labelled with `PRIMARY KEY`.

 So, for that reason, there's a separate little `getId()` method: